Azure/azure-powershell/src/Cdn/docs/New-AzFrontDoorCdnProfileChangeSkuWafMappingObject.md

 policyName
 ```

-Create an in-memory object for ProfileChangeSkuWafMapping.
+Create an in-memory object for ProfileChangeSkuWafMapping

 ## PARAMETERS